turingschool/front-end-curriculum/lessons/module-2/closures.md

 ## Vocab

-- `lexical scope` also known as static scope
+- `lexical scope` also known as static scope.
+Lexical scope in JavaScript means that the accessibility of a variable is determined by its location in the source code and the structure of nested functions.
 - `closure` a function that has a reference to its outer/lexical environment
 - `higher-order function` a function that takes one or more functions as arguments and/or returns a function as its result.